arphun/-SS-Cryptosystem-Implementation/README.md

 ## Features

-- **Key Generation**: Generates a pair of public and private keys using the RSA algorithm.
+- **Key Generation**: Generates a pair of public and private keys using the SS algorithm.
 - **Encryption**: Secures plaintext messages into ciphertext using the public key.
 - **Decryption**: Recovers plaintext messages from ciphertext using the private key.
 - Implements key cryptographic concepts such as modular arithmetic and random state management.